swiftype/swiftype-rb/README.md

 * `per_page` should be an integer of the number of results you want from each page
 * `fetch_fields` is a hash containing arrays of the fields you want to have returned for each object of each  document_type
 * `search_fields` is a hash containing arrays of the fields you want to match your query against for each object of each document_type
+* `functional_boosts` is a hash containing boosts that are to be applied to numerically valued fields
 * `filters` is a hash specifying additional conditions that should be applied to your query for each document_type

 An example of using search options is as follows:

 	results = type.search('lucene', :filters => { :books => { :in_stock => false, :genre => 'fiction' }}, :per_page => 10, :page => 2, :fetch_fields => {:books => ['title','genre']}, :search_fields => {:books => ['title']})

+Filters also support datetime range queries.
+For example, to return only those books with an `updated_at` field between `2012-02-16` and now, use the following filter:

+	results = type.search('lucene', :filters => { :books => { :updated_at => '[2012-02-16 TO *]' }})

+##### Functional Boosts

+Functional boosts allow you to boost result scores based on some numerically valued field.
+For example, you might want your search engine to return the most popular books first, so you would boost results on the `total_purchases` field, which contains the total number of purchases of that book:

+	results = type.search('lucene', :functional_boosts => { :books => { :total_purchases => 'logarithmic' }})

+There are 3 types of functional boosts:

+* 'logarithmic' - multiplies the original score by log(numeric_value)
+* 'exponential' - multiplies the original score by exp(numeric_value)
+* 'linear' - multiplies the original score numeric_value

+Functional boosts may be applied to `integer` and `float` valued fields.

 #### Autocomplete